-Diesel engines have a Catalytic Converter, but this functions differently from cars with a gas engine.
-This is because Diesel engines use compression for fuel combustion compared to gas engines that use a spark.
+Diesel engines have a Catalytic Converter, but this functions differently from cars with a gas engines.
+This is because Diesel engines use compression for fuel combustion compared to gas engines which use a spark.

 How Do Catalytic Converters work on Diesel Engines?

 Along with acting as a filter for the car’s exhaust, Catalytic Converters reconstruct the elements of exhaust fumes.